New CCTV, new street lighting and increased police patrols - Worksop to get £550,000 to make streets safer

 More than £500,000 has been awarded to make the streets in Worksop safer.

-Nottinghamshire Police and Crime Commissioner Caroline Henry has secured £550,000 to increase feelings of safety among women and girls.
+Nottinghamshire Police and Crime Commissioner Caroline Henry has secured £550,000 from the Home Office to increase feelings of safety among women and girls.

 It will fund new CCTV cameras, extra ANPR technology to identify offenders, better street lighting and environmental improvement work as well as additional enforcement and high-visibility policing patrols.